 live in poverty; an extraordinarily high percentage compared to other

 neighborhoods in the nation.
 In a nation where approximately one in

 four children grows up in poverty, this neighborhood stands out for

 the depth of the problem manifested here.

-of the adult residents in the N Rome Ave / W Green St neighborhood do
+Also, the N Rome Ave / W Green St neighborhood is unique for having just